IntelliTect/Coalesce/docs/modeling/model-components/attributes/list-text.md

 When a dropdown list is used to select a related object, this controls the text shown in the dropdown by default.
 When using these dropdown, only the key and this field are returned as search results by the API.

-The property with this attribute will also be used as the displayed text for reference navigation properties when they are displayed as text using the :ref:`Computed Text Properties <TypeScriptViewModelComputedText>` properties on the :ref:`TypeScriptViewModels`.
+The property with this attribute will also be used as the displayed text for reference navigation properties when they are displayed as text using the :ref:`Computed Text Properties <TypeScriptViewModelComputedText>` properties on the [TypeScript ViewModels](/stacks/disambiguation/view-model.md).

 If this attribute is not used, and a property named "Name" exists on the model, that property will be used.
 Otherwise, the primary key will be used.